 Singer of Seaham

 Renowned baritone opera singer and the Chancellor of Durham University since 2011.
-Educated Ryhope Grammar School and the Royal College of Music.
-Allen was born in the mining town of Seaham Harbour.
-Although he is a singer, his story provided inspiration for the character Billy Elliot in the movie of that name.
+He was educated at Ryhope Grammar School and the Royal College of Music.
+Allen was born in the mining town of Seaham Harbour and although he is a singer rather than a dancer, his story provided the inspiration for the character Billy Elliot in the movie of that name.

 Wayward Gipsy Piper

-Gipsy piper (Northumbrian pipes) born near Rothbury in Northumberland.
-He was an adopted member of the Faw gipsy clan and was a cattle thief, horse-thief, bigamist, gambler and piper to the Countess of Northumberland.
-Despite his wayward ways he was esteemed for his great talent at playing the pipes and is thought to have composed pipe tunes such as Salmon Tails.
+Gipsy piper of the Northumbrian pipes who was born near Rothbury in Northumberland.
+Allen was an adopted member of the Faw gipsy clan of the Scottish Borders.
+Often falling on the wrong side of the law, Allen was a cattle thief, horse-thief, bigamist and gambler.
+He was also a piper to the Countess of Northumberland and despite his wayward ways was esteemed for his great talent at playing the pipes and is thought to have composed pipe tunes such as Salmon Tails.
 In 1803 he was arrested at Gateshead for horse theft and imprisoned in a cell beneath Elvet Bridge in Durham City for the rest of his days.
 His ghost reputedly haunts this cell (now part of a pub) where he died shortly before a pardon arrived for his release.

 Northern Folk Man

 North East folk musician and composer.
 A Northumbrian piper and renowned English concertina player.
 He is the founder of Folkworks at Sage Gateshead, a founding organisation of Sage which hosts workshops, summer schools and festivals promoting and encouraging folk music.
 Anderson has performed in numerous tours across Europe, the USA and Australia.